 ARE THEY PAID?

-Students doing a local internship are invited to apply for a Dan Jones Future Leaders, Margaret Rampton, and Pete Suazo Local Internship scholarships.
-Scholarships are limited in number, students must apply to be considered.
+Students doing a local internship are invited to apply for a Dan Jones Future Leaders, Margaret Rampton, Pete Suazo, and Todd Taylor Local Internship scholarships.
+Scholarships are limited in number; students must apply to be considered.
 Interns will receive scholarship funds after internship has been completed.
 Applications are generally due the last day of classes of each semester.

 Most campaigns are unpaid, however students working on select Democratic campaigns may get a scholarship through the Karen Shepherd Fund.